Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Functional equations for harmonic functions

 \subsubsection{Around the functional equation \eqref{eq:functional_equation}}

-In the literature, there actually exist many papers on problems that can be reduced to solving functional equations closed to \eqref{eq:functional_equation}.
-This typically arises in probability theory \cite{FI,FIM,RaSp4}, in queueing theory \cite{CB}, and in combinatorics as well \cite{BMM,Ra}.
-In our case, contrary to most of the functional equations present in the above-cited works: \begin{itemize} \item The coefficient $L(x,0)$ (resp.\ $L(0,y)$) in front of unknown $H(x,0)$ (resp.\ $H(0,y)$) depends only on one of the two variables $x$ and $y$; \item In the right-hand side of \eqref{eq:functional_equation}, there are no non-homogeneous terms depending on $x$ and $y$. \end{itemize} For these two reasons, the analytic description of the solutions to the functional equation \eqref{eq:functional_equation} we shall propose here will be more precise than in other works.
+In the literature, there actually exist many papers on problems that can be reduced to solving functional equations close to \eqref{eq:functional_equation}.
+This arises in probability theory \cite{FI,FIM,RaSp4}, in queueing theory \cite{CB}, in combinatorics \cite{BMM,Ra}, etc. The functional equations typically have the form

+where $K(x,y)$, $k(x,y)$, $\widetilde k(x,y)$, $k_0(x,y)$ and $\kappa(x,y)$ are known (they are simple functions related to the model, e.g., via the transition probabilities), while the functions $Q(x,y)$, $q(x)$, $\widetilde q(y)$ and $q_{(0,0)}$ are unknown (they may represent the generating functions of Green functions, absorption probabilities, stationary probabilities, counting numbers, etc.).